piyushkulkarni9/Titanic-Machine-Learning-from-Disaster/README.md

 Random Forest

 First, I trained these classifiers with training data.
-After that, using the trained classifier, predicted the Survival outcome of test data.
+After that, using the trained classifier, predicted the survival outcome of test data.
 Finally, calculated the accuracy score (in percentange) of the trained classifier.